Getting Started with Blazor TimePicker in Blazor Web App

 <SfTimePicker TValue="DateTime?"
 PlaceHolder="Select a time"></SfTimePicker>

-• Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion Blazor TimePicker component in your default web browser.
+Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
+The Blazor TimePicker component will render in your default web browser.

 Blazor TimePicker Component